MaayanLab/clustergrammer-docs/docs/_build_html/_sources/getting_started.txt

 Clustergrammer also has :ref:`biology_specific_features` for working with gene-level data including:

-- mouseover gene names and description look-up (using `Harmonizome`_)
+- Mouseover gene names and description look-up (using `Harmonizome`_)
-- enrichment analysis to find biological information (e.g. up-stream transcription factors) specific to your set of genes (using `Enrichr`_)
+- Enrichment analysis to find biological information (e.g. up-stream transcription factors) specific to your set of genes (using `Enrichr`_)

 .. _`example visualization`: http://amp.pharm.mssm.edu/clustergrammer/viz_sim_mats/58a492b4a63cb826f0be6476/rc_two_cats.txt